SpikeInterface/probeinterface/doc/overview.rst

 Scope
 -----

-The scope of this project is handle one (or several) Probe with three simple python classes:
+The scope of this project is to handle one (or several) Probe with three simple python classes:

 - :py:class:`Shank`
 - :py:class:`Probe`